Your session has timed out

 This type of answer raises all kinds of red flags for the hiring manager.
 Yes, let’s say she meets deadlines.
 But she can she turn in quality work last minute?
 Doubtful.
 What about that mess?
 She makes messes?
 What kind of messes?
 Well, that’s not considerate at all.

-After you ace your interview, you need to send a thank you email.
+If you want to be sure you ace your interview, check out our handy interview advice.
+Then, you need to send a thank you email.
 Not sure how?
 Read our guide: "How to Write a Thank You Email After an Interview (+10 Examples)"

 Yes, sometimes the interviewer will try to catch you off guard with an interview question that isn’t fair.
 And yes, the what are your weaknesses interview question is one of the worst.